AdamAntinoo/neocom-infinity/neocom-infinity-frontend/ChangeManagement.md

 # Change Management
 ## Version v0.20.0
-* Updated the project configuration to a mosre recent Angular version.
+* Updated the project configuration to a most recent Angular version.
 * Changed the java shell script to start the mock server by a docker container with the Api Simulator instance.
 * The Pilot should belong to a Corporation.
 There are two types os corporations, the NPC game corporations that do not belong to any Alliance and use created Corporations.
 I have to check that both have CEO.
 A Corporation may also belong to an Alliance.
 This